subos2008/binance-tool/README.md

 ## Setup

-Slowly moving to terraform and github actions for the cluster setup.
-Production was set up from the command line and the staging cluster setup is slowly being done via tf.
+## Local Development and Testing

+There is a `docker-compose` setup.
+You can experiment with `run-docker-tests.sh` and `run-docker-cluster.sh` to launch local Docker clusters to test the code.

+Setting up a local `.env` using [./dot-env-template] is a good first configuration step.

+### Infrastructure

+A Kubernetes cluster is expected to be setup in advance.
+You can use any provider.
+Once you have k8 setup investigate the infrastructure repo, flux/kustomize ready at https://github.com/subos2008/binance-tool/trading-engine-infrastructure/ (I haven't made this public yet, ping me if it interests you)

+### Secrets

-Adding secrets can be done with the scripts in `./k8/setup/` if you have a `.env` with the values in.
+Adding secrets to the k8 cluster can be done with the scripts in `./k8/setup/` if you have a `.env` with the values in.
+Use [./dot-env-template](./dot-env-template).

+### Storage and Event Queues

-You will need to add the `user` and `exchange` to AMQP that is used by some of these services.
+You will need to add the `user` and `exchange` to AMQP (RabbitMQ) that is used by some of the services.

 `redis` also needs to be available.
-There is a repo with the infrastructure flux/kustomize ready https://github.com/subos2008/binance-tool/trading-engine-infrastructure/
+There is a repo with the

+### Deployment

+Deployment is into Kubernetes via a Helm chart and GitHub actions.

 Deployment and config is done via a helm chart you can find in `./k8/charts/services/`.
 Note some values are hard coded like Sentry DSNs.
 Also check the helper file for the ENV setup constructs.
 Services are in `k8/charts/services/templates`

-At the time of writing many services connect directly to binnace to pull in ws streams.
+At the time of writing many services connect directly to Binance to pull in ws streams.
 Some of the more generic services listen to AMQP but it's a work in progress.
-Services are being renamed as 'spot` version in preparation for second versions that can trade long/shot on futures exchanges.
-All the current code makes spot specific assumptions.
+Services are being renamed as `spot` versions in preparation for second versions that can trade long/shot on futures exchanges.
+Much of the current code makes spot specific assumptions.

-There is no UI apart from telegram.

 # Connecting

 In general there is no ingress.
 There is one for the telegram bot webhooks.
+There are a few commands for entering and exiting positions and listing open positions available via the telegram bot.

 kubectl port-forward --namespace persistent-state svc/bitnami-redis-master 6379:6379